Arthur Goschen: Military career

 On 25 June 1899, Goschen was commissioned as a second lieutenant into the Royal Artillery.
 He saw active service in the Second Boer War from 1899 to 1901, was promoted to lieutenant on 16 February 1901 and awarded the Distinguished Service Order in September 1901.
 In 1911, he was serving in Cairo as Captain of J Battery, Royal Horse Artillery.

-He later served in the First World War as a brigade major for the Home Forces and in France, and was awarded bars to the Distinguished Service Order on 26 September 1917 and 26 July 1918.
+Goschen later served in the First World War as a brigade major for the Home Forces and in France, and was awarded bars to the Distinguished Service Order on 26 September 1917 and 26 July 1918.
+He had been promoted to brevet lieutenant colonel in January 1917.

-He graduated from the Staff College, Camberley in 1920.
-After instructing at the Senior Officer School and then serving as an instructor at the Staff College, Quetta, in India, he was appointed garrison commander and commandant at the Royal Artillery Depot at Woolwich in 1929, Brigadier Royal Artillery at Aldershot Command in 1931, and Commandant of the Royal Military Academy, Woolwich, in 1934.
-In 1935, ranking as a Major-General, he was appointed a Companion of the Order of the Bath.
+Goschen graduated from the Staff College, Camberley in 1920.
+He was promoted to colonel in June 1925, with seniority dating back to January 1922.
+After instructing at the Senior Officer School and then serving as an instructor at the Staff College, Quetta, in India, he was appointed garrison commander and commandant at the Royal Artillery Depot at Woolwich in 1929, Brigadier Royal Artillery at Aldershot Command in June 1931.
+In March 1934 he was promoted to temporary major general which was soon after made substantive, and became commandant of the Royal Military Academy, Woolwich.
+In June 1935 he was appointed a Companion of the Order of the Bath.
 He retired in 1938 but was recalled as an Area Commander for the Chatham Area in 1939 at the start of the Second World War, before retiring again in 1941.

 In retirement he became a Deputy Lieutenant for Gloucestershire.